maagic6/comp7640/README.md

 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

+Default customer with ID 1 will be added during initialization.

 ### 6. Access the API

-Open your browser or use a tool like Postman to access the API at `http://localhost:8000/docs`.
+Access the API through the frontend at `http://localhost:8000`.

 ### 7. Project Structure